karloespiritu/Bastard/README.md

 * Full screen cover page with parallax effect
 * Syntax highlighting using [HighlightJs](http://highlightjs.org)
 * One file css/js for performance optimization
-* Automatic linting, compiling, and minification of SCSS and JS files using Grunt
+* Automatic linting, compiling, and minification of SCSS and JS files using Gulp
 * Automatic image file size optimization using IMGMin and SVGMin
 * Easily update theme dependencies using Bower package manager
 * Google Analytics integrated